Shopify/toxiproxy/README.md

 Could not connect to Redis at 127.0.0.1:26379: Connection refused
 ```

+### Troubleshooting

+**I am not seeing my Toxiproxy actions reflected for MySQL**.
+MySQL will prefer
+the local Unix domain socket for some clients, no matter which port you pass it
+if the host is set to `localhost`.
+Configure your MySQL server to not create a
+socket, and use `127.0.0.1` as the host.
+Remember to remove the old socket
+after you restart the server.

 ### Development

 * `make all`.
 Build Toxiproxy binaries and packages for all platforms.
 Requires